DSD-ESDC-EDSC/pass/README.md

   Requirements for these data files are further detailed in the [Database Initialization and Population document](static/docs/pass_config.md), and there are demonstrations of the data within the data folder.

 5. Copy and rename `config_template.json` to `config.json`.
 Enter the necessary values in where it specifies "ENTER ...".
 There is also a `config_example.json` to better demonstrate the values that should be presented in `config.json`.
 Please refer to the [Database Initialization and Population document](static/docs/pass_config.md) for more information on how to properly prepare `config.json`.
-6. Now you have to initialize and build the database based on your data, which can be accomplished by running `modules/db_init.py`; however, before running this Python script, you will need to initialize a local or web-based API for calculating distance matrix.
+6. Now you have to initialize and build the database based on your data, which can be accomplished by running `modules/db_init.py`; however, before running this Python script, you will need to initialize a local API for calculating a distance matrix for car commute time or distance.
 To learn more about how to set up the API for calculating a distance matrix, refer to the [Distance Matrix Calculation Set Up Instructions document](static/docs/pass_distance_matrix_api.md).
 7. Run `modules/InitSchema.py` to initialize your database, this could take a while depending on the data size.
 8. Confirm your database has three populated data tables: `demand`, `poi`, and `distance_matrix_car`.